gormanlearncode/learncode/README.md

 ### Tutorial 1 - Sign up to GitHub and deploy a simple webpage.

+Key terms
+ - **HTML** is the display layer of our code.
+Importantly, the “div” tag's are objects we are going to format, shape and move from JavaScript.
+ - **CSS** is a style sheet, that allows you to set the color, positon and format of tags in the html code.
+ - **JavaScript** is the code that can manipulate the tag's in the html of the webpage.

 You can see this example running here: https://gormanlearncode.github.io/learncode/

 1) ”Sign up for GitHub” —> here https://github.com/